Akash-9070/MedAI-Chatbot/README.md

     ```bash
     python app.py
     ```
-   Navigate to `http://localhost:5000` to interact with the chatbot.

 ### How to Customize:

 1. **Replace the default medical text** with your own text file in the `all_text_file/` directory, ensuring that your custom dataset fits your requirements.